braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 You can seamlessly blend Content Cards into an existing feed, allowing data from multiple feeds to load simultaneously.
 This creates a cohesive, harmonious experience with Braze Content Cards and existing feed content.

-The example to the left shows a `UICollectionView` with a hybrid list of items - items that are populated via local data and also Content Cards powered by Braze.
+The example to the right shows a `UICollectionView` with a hybrid list of items that are populated via local data and Content Cards powered by Braze.
 With this, Content Cards can be indistinguishable alongside existing content.
 Please visit our [repo](https://github.com/braze-inc/braze-growth-shares-ios-demo-app) to see examples of how to handle different types of Content Cards in the same feed.

 #### Dashboard Configuration